cp-algorithms/cp-algorithms/src/string/suffix-array.md

 Now we already can implement the algorithm.
 We will iterate over the suffixes in order of their length.
 This way we can reuse the last value $k$, since going from suffix $i$ to the suffix $i+1$ is exactly the same as removing the first letter.
-Will will need an additional array $\text{rank}$, which will give us the position of a suffix in the sorted list of suffixes.
+We will need an additional array $\text{rank}$, which will give us the position of a suffix in the sorted list of suffixes.

 ```cpp suffix_array_lcp_construction
 vector<int> lcp_construction(string const& s, vector<int> const& p) {